 When the Bear 100 was first conceived, Leland hoped for a point-to-point run from Logan to Bear Lake.
-Regulatory hurdles prevented this from happening, until now.
+Regulatory hurdles prevented this from happening for many years.
 Because of your stewardship over your forest, the Wasatch-Cache/Uinta National Forest, along with the Caribou National Forest, have granted permission for the point-to-point course originally contemplated.

 Thanks to Chris here is a link to Google Maps of the course Bear 100 Course in Google Maps

-Thanks to Wayne Moore, the Cowley Canyon Aid Station Caption for creating a multi-page Pdf File of the entire Course
+Thanks to Wayne Moore, for creating a multi-page PDF of the entire Course

 Detailed Course Maps can be downloaded individually following steps: